On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

 \paragraph{Determination of $N_\mbG(H)$} This is easy: since the composition factors of $M(E_7){\downarrow_H}$ are not stable under the diagonal automorphism of $H$, $N_\mbG(H)=H$.

 \paragraph{Determination of $H$ up to conjugacy}

-For $p\neq 2,3,19,37$ this is accomplished in \cite{pachera2019un}, and we obtain a unique class.
+Existence of this subgroup was proved in \cite{kleidmanryba1993}, and then later in a more general setting in \cite{serre1996}, but in neither case is uniqueness addressed.
+For $p\neq 2,3,19,37$ this is accomplished in \cite[Theorem 4.4.2]{pacherathesis}, and we obtain a unique class.
 (We independently verify this in the supplementary materials, using the subalgebra method.)
 For $p=2,19$ one may use the space $\mathcal{R}^H(L(E_7)^\circ)$.
 The space has dimension $58$ for $p=19$ and $60$ for $p=2$.
 In each case one finds a unique $H$-invariant $\mathfrak e_7$-Lie algebra structure on $L(E_7)^\circ{\downarrow_H}$.
 For $p=3$, although $\mathcal{R}^H(L(E_7){\downarrow_H})$ has dimension $58$, the equations are very complicated, and it seems difficult to proceed in this way.
 One instead uses the subalgebra method from Section \ref{sec:subalgmethod}.
 Since the action of $H$ on $M(E_7)$ is $18_1\oplus 38$ and each of these is a symplectic space, $H$ is unique up to $\Sp_{56}(k)$-conjugacy by Proposition \ref{prop:ssmultfree}.
 The subalgebra method also yields a unique $\mathfrak e_7$-subalgebra (this time up to conjugacy in the centralizer of $H$ in $\Sp_{56}(k)$).

 Thus there is a unique $\mbG$-conjugacy class in all cases.
 The number of $G$-classes follows from Lemma \ref{lem:diagswaps}.

 \paragraph{Action of outer automorphisms}

 Let $\sigma$ denote a field automorphism $F_q$.
 Since there is a unique $\mbG$-class, we may choose $H$ in the class such that $\sigma$ normalizes it.
 Either $\sigma$ acts as an outer automorphism on $H$, so induces the diagonal automorphism, or as an inner automorphism, so up to conjugacy $H\leq \mbG^\sigma$ by Lemma \ref{lem:inneriscent}.